ananyan/ananyan.github.io/_projects/07designingforemergingtech.md

 you’re deployed on a beach.
 You can walk around, given enough space, or use both the controllers for movement, with the L joystick triggering the direction of movement and the R joystick triggering the change in the visual field.
 To your top right, you see a health bar which is full at the beginning.
 As the game starts, enter the water and you’re in a world where there’s a lot of pollution and trash is cascading down from the top of the ocean to the bottom.
-These trash objects are recognizable
-- plastic bags, pieces of paper, debris and crushed soda cans.
+These trash objects are recognizable - plastic bags, pieces of paper, debris and crushed soda cans.
 Your objective is to move from the beach you’re deployed on to another beach at the end of the ocean, while avoiding the trash.
 If you collide with any piece of trash, your shell is damaged, and this is reflected in the health bar.
 Conversely, if you find a new shell, your health bar is reset to the max.
 Outside of this basic interaction, listen for ominous music and look out for the details in the terrain - your hands-turned-crab-claws and the decrease in trash as you metaphorically travel through time to the future, when pollution has been curbed due to better societal awareness and policy.
-## Conversation - Speech Recognition (using Google Cloud Speech-to-Text on RasPi)
+## Conversation: Speech Recognition (using Google Cloud Speech-to-Text on RasPi)
-### Soulflower
+### **Soulflower**
 <img src="/images/DET/Soulflower.png" alt = "Soulflower" style="position:relative" >

 SoulFlower is a potted plant that encourages healthier emotional intra- and inter- personal relationships.